tongye-nz/tongye-nz/README.md

 # Hi there 👋 I'm Tong

-🔭 I recently completed my Master of Applied Computing at Lincoln University in Christchurch, NZ.
+🔭 I recently (June 2025) completed my Master of Applied Computing at Lincoln University in Christchurch, NZ.

 🔧 I am mainly focusing on full-stack development and have a strong interest in QA.